joshhn/WorkoutApp/README.md

 ## Notes

-The app is not available on Google Play Store.
+The app is not published on Google Play Store.
 Follow these steps to use the app:
 - Install Android Studio
 - Clone the project
 - Run the project